$10/mo for tradies.Get Verified

 F2

-Has a court, tribunal or regulator found against this company or its directors?
-Disputes Tribunal orders, court judgments, fines, convictions, upheld complaints and licence cancellations from authority sources — never gossip or social posts.
+Has a court, tribunal or regulator recorded a finding against this company or its directors?
+We surface Disputes Tribunal orders, court judgments and licence cancellations from authority sources, never gossip or social posts.

 F3

-The people behind the company carry their history with them.
-We look across the whole NZ Companies Register at every other company the same directors have run — and surface a pattern of failed, removed or liquidated companies that one company on its own can hide.
+The people behind the company carry their record with them.
+We look across the whole NZ Companies Register at the other companies the same directors are listed on, and show the liquidations, removals and receiverships on the public record, with dates.
+You draw your own conclusion.

 Source: NZ Companies Register (cross-company)